 Hilton is a small community in South Australia within the West Torrens local government area (postcode 5033).
-With a population of 908, the suburb has a mix of young professionals and families with a median age of 34.
+With a population of 908, the suburb has a blend of families and working-age professionals with a median age of 34.
 Households earn a median income of $85K per year, with an average household size of 2.4 people.
+Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at +0.9% year-on-year at the LGA level.
+SA employment has moved +2.1% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+SA also had 23 Commonwealth-backed major projects under construction, 2 underway, and 11 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, technicians & trades, clerical & administrative.
+Employment in the area leans toward healthcare and accommodation & food.
 The top ancestries reported are English, Australian, Greek.

-The median house price in Hilton is $1.2 million, having surged 20.4% over the past year.
-The current median weekly rent is $750.
-This gives a gross rental yield of approximately 3.2%.
+Hilton has a median house price of $1.2 million, which has dipped slightly by 1.8% year-on-year.
+The current median weekly rent is $476.
+This gives a gross rental yield of approximately 2.1%.
 The median monthly mortgage repayment is $1,654.

 Public transport access includes 7 bus stops.
 The crime rate in the West Torrens LGA is higher than average at 20,264 incidents per 100,000 population.

-From an investment perspective, Hilton offers a gross rental yield of 3.2%, rated as moderate yield.
+From an investment perspective, Hilton shows a gross rental yield of approximately 2.1%, rated as low yield.
 Property prices are near the state median ($1.2M/$950K).
-The price-to-income ratio of 14.5x is considered stretched.
-House prices have moved +20.4% year-on-year.
+The price-to-income ratio of 14.2x is considered stretched.
+House prices have moved -1.8% year-on-year.
+Population growth of +0.9% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.